Back to top

 display.dispose();

-If SWT is used in an Eclipse Plug-in or an Eclipse RCP application, this event loop is provided by the Eclipse framework.
+If SWT is used for an Eclipse IDE plug-in or an Eclipse RCP application, the event loop is provided by the Eclipse framework.

 Manifest-Version: 1.0